March 21, 2019 17 min to read

 Calama to Arica

-The road from Calama to Arica wasnt affected by the floods yet, although our bus ride to Arica wasn’t smooth.
+The bus ride from Calama to Arica wasn’t smooth.
 Pradosh struggled to get comfortable on the semi-cama (reclining-but-not-flat) seats.
 The air-conditioning was switched off and there was a continual loud beeping from the driver cabin (like the warning sound when seatbelts are not worn).
 After complaining, air-conditioning was turned on for only 10-15 minutes.
 No one spoke English and we were probably the only tourists on the bus.
-All this didn’t stop Suchitra from sleeping though.
+All of this didn’t stop Suchitra from soundly sleeping though.

 Overall, bus services in North Chile are several notches lower than the tourist-friendly South Chile.